composable-com/composable-ui/README.md

 ## Next Steps

 To start with building your next composable commerce site using Composable UI, refer to the official [Composable UI Documentation](https://docs.composable.com)!

+## How to contribute

+We always seek contributors to help us fix bugs, build new features, or help us improve the project documentation.
+Check out our [Contributing Guide](/CONTRIBUTING.md) if interested.